zerosnacks/lifeforms/README.md

 ## Why?

-Because BCT is a fungible and freely tradeable ERC20-token projects can create artificial on-chain demand through innovative gamified locking mechanisms.
+Because BCT is a fungible and freely tradeable ERC20-token, projects can create artificial on-chain demand through innovative gamified locking mechanisms.
 This NFT project called `Lifeforms` is an attempt at such a locking mechanism.
-By directly tying the visual representation of the NFT to the amount of BCT tokens deposited into the NFT users are incentivised to bind BCT tokens to their NFTs.
+By directly tying the visual quality of the NFT to the amount of BCT tokens deposited into the NFT users are incentivised to bind BCT tokens to their NFTs.

 A `Lifeform` with 0 BCT deposited